 - A. Where a district boundary is shown following a street, road, railroad, utility line or watercourse, the boundary shall be construed as following the center-line of such facility, unless otherwise indicated. - B. District boundaries are shown as being setback from roads, streets, railroads, utility lines or watercourses are defined by a line parallel to such facility and setback from the centerline the number of feet shown on the map. - C. Where a district boundary approximates the location of a lot line, the lot line, as it existed at the date of enactment of this ordinance, shall be construed to be the boundary, unless otherwise indicated. - D. Where a district boundary cuts across a lot, the boundary location shall be determined from the scale of the Official Zoning Map, unless otherwise indicated by dimensions noted on the map.
-If more than 60 percent of a lot is classified in the Commercial/Industrial (C/I) District, subject to special exception approval by the Board of Adjustment per S 701.3. - E. When a question about the location of a district boundary cannot be resolved by the above provisions, the Planning Board shall determine the exact location of the boundary.
+If more than 60 percent of a lot is classified in the Commercial/Industrial (C/I) District, the entirety of said lot may be considered to be zoned as C/I for the purposes of this ordinance, subject to special exception approval by the Board of Adjustment per S 701.3.
+[Amended 2022] - E. When a question about the location of a district boundary cannot be resolved by the above provisions, the Planning Board shall determine the exact location of the boundary.